Counting the number of $m$-periodic $\mathcal{O}_{K}$-points of a discrete dynamical system with applications from arithmetic statistics, V: The Number of -Periodic Integral Points of any Family of Polynomial Maps

-\begin{rem} With now Theorem \ref{2.3} at disposal, we may then to each distinct $2$-periodic integral point of $\varphi_{p^{\ell},c}$ associate $2$-periodic integral orbit.
-In doing so, we then obtain a dynamical translation of Theorem \ref{2.3}, namely, the claim that the number of distinct $2$-periodic integral orbits that any polynomial map $\varphi_{p^{\ell},c}$ has when iterated on the space $\mathcal{O}_{K} / p\mathcal{O}_{K}$ is $p$ or bounded between 2 and $\ell$ or is zero.
-As we've already mentioned in Introduction \ref{sec1} that the count obtained in Theorem \ref{2.3} may on one hand depend either on $p$ or $\ell$ (and hence may depend on degree of $\varphi_{p^{\ell},c}$) and never on degree $n=[K:\mathbb{Q}]$; and on the other hand, the count obtained may be absolutely independent of $p$, $\ell$ (and hence absolutely independent of deg$(\varphi_{p^{\ell},c})$) and $n$.
-Consequently, we may then have $N_{c}^{(2)}(p)\to \infty$ or $N_{c}^{(2)}(p)\in [2, \ell]$ or $N_{c}^{(2)}(p)\to 0$ as $p\to \infty$; a somewhat interesting phenomenon coinciding precisely with a phenomenon remarked in [\cite{BK3}, Remark 2.5] on the number of distinct fixed integral points of any map $\varphi_{p^{\ell},c}$ iterated on the space $\mathcal{O}_{K} / p \mathcal{O}_{K}$, but differing significantly from a phenomenon remarked in \ref{re3.5}. \end{rem}
+\begin{rem} With now Theorem \ref{2.3}, we may then associate to each distinct $m$-periodic point of $\varphi_{p^{\ell},c}$ an $m$-periodic orbit.
+In doing so, we then obtain a dynamical translation of Theorem \ref{2.3}, namely, the claim that the number of distinct $m$-periodic integral orbits that any $\varphi_{p^{\ell},c}$ has when iterated on the space $\mathcal{O}_{K} / p\mathcal{O}_{K}$ is either equal to $p$ or zero.
+As mentioned in Intro.\ref{sec1} that the count in Theorem \ref{2.3} on the number of distinct $m$-periodic integral points of any $\varphi_{p^{\ell},c}$ modulo $p\mathcal{O}_{K}$ may depend on $p$ (and hence depend on deg$(\varphi_{p^{\ell},c}))$, however, not on $n=[K:\mathbb{Q}]$ in one of the two possibilities; or the count in Theorem \ref{2.3} may neither depend on $p$ nor on $n$ in the other possibility.
+Consequently, the expected total count (namely, $p+0 =p$ for every fixed period $m\in \mathbb{Z}_{\geq 2}$) in Theorem \ref{2.3} on the number of distinct $m$-periodic integral points in the whole family of polynomial maps $\varphi_{p^{\ell},c}$ modulo $p\mathcal{O}_{K}$ may not only depend on $p$ and never on the degree $n$, but also the expected total count may grow to infinity when $p^{\ell}\to \infty$; a somewhat interesting phenomenon differing significantly from the phenomenon in Remark \ref{re3.5}, however, coinciding somewhat surprising with the phenomenon observed in [\cite{BK3,BK11}, Remark 3.3]. \end{rem}